 - Does low blood sugar affect the brain?

 - What effect does low blood sugar have on svt?

-- How does low blood sugar
+- Vomiting and low blood sugar

-- Does low blood sugar cause anger?
+- Does low blood sugar affect electrolytes?